Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 The lodge features a large swimming pool, spacious rooms and a cozy manor house restaurant and offers a respite from Arusha’s traffic and noise.

-Both parks are famous for their tree-climbing lions, flamingos, breathtaking scenery and in the case of lake Manyara, the soda-ash lake in the center.
+Both parks are famous for their tree-climbing lions, flamingos, breathtaking scenery and in the case of Lake Manyara, the soda-ash lake in the center.

 Lunch will be a classic safari picnic within the park, while enjoying a glimpse of the great wild of Northern Tanzania.

-In the late afternoon, transfer to the lodge just outside the Ngorongoro Crater for two nights.
-Dinner will be served at the lodge’s veranda and if the weather is chilly, you can ask the staff to light the fireplace for you.
+Dinner will be served at the lodge’s veranda or indoors, depending the weather, and if the weather is chilly, you can ask the staff to light your room’s fireplace for you.

-Game viewing here has been described by UNESCO as the eighth wonder of the world here and Ngorongoro Crater is always a highlight because of the very high concentration of wildlife that at times seems impossible.
+Game viewing here has been described by UNESCO as the eighth wonder of the world and Ngorongoro Crater is always a highlight because of the very high concentration of wildlife that at times seems impossible.

-Ngorongoro is a collapsed volcano – an incredible natural amphitheater, 25 km across, and teeming with more than 30,000 protected animals, including all The Big 5.
+This is a collapsed volcano – an incredible natural amphitheater, 25 km across, and teeming with more than 30,000 protected animals, including all The Big 5.
 It is common to drive along zebra and spot large herds of elephants.

 In the evening, amazed by the incredible day we’ve had, we will return to the lodge for the night.
+Take one of the lodge’s free coffee plantation tours, join in the sunset drinks and exchange stories with your fellow travel mates around the camp fire.

-Two Nights at Ngorongoro Farm House
+Overnight at Ngorongoro Farm House

 Colonial style Ngorongoro Farm House is a working coffee plantation with thatched roof tops, ample verandas and colonial interiors.